An end-to-end connected customer experience

 criteria for ipd v1

-For the V1 iteration of this project we wanted to make the experience as clear and to the point for the customer as possible.
+For the V1 iteration of this project I wanted to make the experience as clear and to the point for the customer as possible.
 The entirety of the demo came out to 5 steps.
 After the user selected a marketing goal, they would then proceed to the first step.
 The final step would then be that conversion moment where we present the prospective customer with a CTA to sign up for a Mailchimp Standard plan.
 The benefit of this plan being that they would gain full access to the email builder, including over 100 premium email templates, advanced tracking and reporting tools, and other helpful marketing features.

 The steps include: